 - Employers who provide fuel for private use at or below cost can recover VAT on the fuel purchase, but must then pay VAT following the set fuel scale charges.
 These are based on the car's CO2 emissions.

 - Employers do not have to apply the scale charges if they do not recover VAT on the purchase of private fuel.

 - Employers do not account for VAT if they charge employees for the use of cars.

 6. Buying company cars

 Businesses can claim the cost of purchase through capital allowances

 - The capital allowance you can claim is based on the car's CO2 emissions.
-Cars with emissions over 130g/km go into the special rate pool (8%) whilst cars with emissions below 130g/km go into the main rate pool (18%).
+For 2020/21, new cars with emissions between 50g/km and 110g/km go into the main rate pool of 18% whilst new cars with emissions greater than 110g/km go into the special rate pool of 6%.

-- Businesses can claim 100% first year allowances on low-emission cars and new zero-emissions goods vehicles purchased for business use.
-From April 2018 cars must emit less than 50gm/km of CO2 (75gm/km in 2017/18) or run on electricity.
+- Businesses can claim 100% first year allowances on low-emission cars (less than 50gm/km) and new zero-emissions goods vehicles purchased for business use.

 - Sole traders who buy cars for business and private use can only claim the business portion of the writing-down allowance.

 - Maintenance and other running costs.